japinol7/tictactoe/README.md

 	                        Logs will not print a datetime.
 	  -o, 			--player1ai
 	                        Player 1 will be controlled by the computer.
-	  -p, 			--player2ai
+	  -p, 			--player2human
-	                        Player 2 will be controlled by the computer.
+	                        Player 2 will be controlled by a human player.
 	  -s, 			--turnmaxsecs TURNMAXSECS
 	                        Turn max seconds before the player who holds the turn loses the current game.
 Must be between 5 and 900.
 	  -w, 			--wargametraining
 	                        War game training speculating on playing Tic Tac Toc.
-It activates the following flags: player1ai, player2ai, auto, tournaments 1, gamestoplay 500.
+It activates the following flags: player1ai, auto, tournaments 1, gamestoplay 500.
 	  -d, 			--debug
 	                        Debug actions when pressing the right key, information and traces.
 	  -t, 			--debugtraces